cubic-js/cubic/README.md

 <br>

 ## Hooks
 Hooks allow you to execute functions right before a certain node launches.
-Within the function, you'll have access to `blitz.config[node]` with all the options you've set.
+Within the function, you'll have access to `blitz.config[node]` with all the options you've set in `blitz.use()`.

 ### Example
 ```javascript